Inside: Learn how to discipline a toddler with confidence using positive parenting and developmentally appropriate expectations.

 ‘How can I get each of these unpredictable legs into separate pant holes?!’
 I can’t, It’s impossible! *crying and screaming

 When parenting toddlers we forget about how overwhelming the world is for them right?
-We continue on adulting while expecting our small wobbly people to just get it, meanwhile getting caught in the most common discipline trap.
+We continue on adulting while expecting our small wobbly people to just get it, meanwhile getting caught in the most common trap when disciplining a child.

 We become the behavior police.